winesapOS/winesapOS/README.md

 ## Setup

+### Mac Boot

+Boot the Mac into the flash drive by pressing and releasing the power button.
+Then hold down the "Option" key (or the "Alt" key on a Windows keyboard) to access the Mac bootloader.
+Select the "EFI Boot" device.

+## Tips

+### Getting Started

+- Test booting up the flash drive first before buying speakers, a Bluetooth adapter, a WiFi adapter, and/or other hardware.
+Depending on the Mac, the built-in hardware may work out-of-the-box.
+- Temporarily allow the `brcmfmac` and `brcmutil` drivers to see if the built-in WiFi will work.
+Remove the relevant entries from `/etc/modprobe.d/mac-linux-gaming-stick.conf` and then use `modprobe` to manually load the drivers.
+- Buy a Bluetooth and/or WiFi adapater that is natively supported by the Linux kernel or is at least packaged for Ubuntu.
+Almost every USB speaker will work on Linux.
+- Consider buying an external SSD instead of a flash drive for a longer life-span, more storage, and faster speeds.
+- Plug everything into the USB-C hub before connecting it to the comptuer and turning the computer on.
+- Do NOT move the USB-C hub after plugging it in and booting up Linux.
+It can easily disconnect leading to a corrupt file system.
+- Avoid using Flatpak and Snap packages.
+These use a lot of additional space compared to native system packages.
+Programs packaged this way are also slower.
+- Delete old Btrfs backups when the flash drive is running low on storage space.
+- Enable Proton for all Windows games.
+This will allow them to run in Linux.
+For more information about Proton, [read this starter guide](https://www.gamingonlinux.com/2019/07/a-simple-guide-to-steam-play-valves-technology-for-playing-windows-games-on-linux).
+Check the compatibility rating for games on Steam by using [ProtonDB](https://www.protondb.com/).

+    ```
+    Settings > Steam Play > Enable Steam Play for Support Titles > Use this tool instead of game-specific selections from Steam > Compatibility tool: > (select the latest "Proton" version available) > OK
+    ```

 ### Wireless Keyboard and Mouse

 Some wireless keyboards and mice in Linux have random lag.
 This can be worked around by [forcing the polling frequency to be 125 Hz](https://askubuntu.com/questions/1130869/keyboard-and-mouse-stuttering-on-ubuntu-18-04-with-a-new-laptop/1130870#1130870).